 Start smart when protecting your home

 At the end of the day, the device you want to protect the most is your Wi-Fi router.
-If a hacker can reach your network, they can essentially access any connected device throughout your home.
+If a hacker can breach your network, they can essentially access any connected device throughout your home.

 In addition to your router, other very hackable smart home devices you need to keep an eye on are smart door locks, home hubs and security cameras.
 Safely manage these devices by regularly changing passwords (recommended every 90 days), setting up two-factor authentication, updating software and generally being cautious with what sites you visit and who you share any smart home secrets with.